 "Cady McClain's MURDERING MY YOUTH will break your heart and scorch your soul.
 It will also leave you awed and inspired by the triumph of the human spirit.
 By fearlessly revealing the horrors of her upbringing - alcoholism, madness, sexual abuse, and that's just for starters - this supremely gifted young actress and filmmaker delivers a story of emotional survival that is raw, wild, and shocking, yet also dazzlingly funny.
 The lady went through hell and found the Light, and we are the better for it."

-Always interested in contributing to the wider conversation about topics ranging from women’s issues to national tragedies, McClain has additionally written articles and co-written articles on for The Good Men Project, HLNTV, Policy Mic (now Mic), and AND Magazine, as well as keeping a running personal blog for over 5 years.
+Always interested in contributing to the wider conversation about topics ranging from women’s issues to national tragedies, McClain has additionally written and co-written articles on for The Good Men Project, HLNTV, Mic.com, and AND Magazine.